corsairmarks/sharkanian_portraits_revisited/mod/README.md

     * Make the prescripted empire Aquatic (trait, ships, cities, requires DLC)
     * Improve clothing selector (only females have clothes)
     * Sharkanian species class defaults to molluscoid ships - this is so it doesn't require on the Aquatics DLC
+* 2.0.1 Don't break the base game diplomacy rooms - fix is to name the new file to load _before_ the built-in file

 ## Source Code